 The above code shows that our input main_list contains 3 None values, so the output is 3.

-Using generator expression
+Using a generator expression

 In the generator expression approach, you iterate through the main list and check if any element is None.
 For each None element, the expression we will generate expression 1.